apache/beam/sdks/python/apache_beam/yaml/inline_python.md

 # External transforms

-One can also invoke PTransforms define elsewhere via a `python` provider, for example
+One can also invoke PTransforms defined elsewhere via a `python` provider, for example

 ```